-The darker evenings, the colder days and the change in the trees all around us.
-Halloween and bonfire night both coming up.
-It makes for a pretty magical time of year.
-And there’s lot’s to fit into the next few months…
+With darker evenings and the cooler days setting in, and the change in the trees all around us, and Halloween and bonfire night both coming up; it makes for a pretty magical time of year.
+And there’s lot’s to fit into the next few months… It’s the perfect time to enjoy both outdoor adventures and indoor activities with children.

 Collecting conkers